NestCVNestCV

 The Bottom Line

 For most job seekers, the chronological format is the safest choice.
-It's what recruiters expect, what ATS systems parse best, and what clearly shows your career progression.
+It is what recruiters expect, what ATS systems parse best, and what clearly shows your career progression.

-Avoid the functional format unless you have a very specific reason – most recruiters will be suspicious.
-Whatever format you choose, make sure to use strong action verbs and quantify your achievements whenever possible.
+Avoid the functional format unless you have a very specific reason — most recruiters will be suspicious.
+Whatever format you choose, make sure to use strong action verbs and quantify your achievements, then check your final document against our ATS compatibility guide.

 Start Building Your Resume Today